Criminal justice reform: A new approach to crime prevention and community relations

 Improving education: changing our approach to education

 Bussing has failed our state.
 The schools remain segregated and positive results are non-existent.
-The Wilmington Education Improvement Commission redistricting plan is a practical first step in making our schools conducive to receiving a quality education.
+The conversation surrounding the Wilmington Education Improvement Commission redistricting plan is a good start in making our schools conducive to a quality education.
 We also need to reinforce the importance of arts and music in the education of our children.
 Not only do the arts encourage creative thinking, but the emotional satisfaction and confidence achieved from learning an instrument or completing a work of art can do wonders in helping work through hardships at home.
 I am fortunate that my parents encouraged me to learn the guitar at a young age, and the return on my investment of time in playing it has been exponential and has transcended every aspect of my life.

 I am fiscally conservative and liberal on many social issues.
 I will defend those principles and oppose legislation that runs contrary to them, regardless of the Party that proposed the harmful legislation.
 We as a society need to focus on our principles over our Party.